1973-1975. Shabazz Bakery memories

 I joined a bunch of bakery brothers who jumped in a car and traveled to Chicago in February 1975 for the annual Savior’s Day Convention.
 Unbeknownst to us, Elijah Muhammad was deathly ill and would die the night before the big convention.
 His son, Wallace, was installed in the leadership position and it was he who addressed us on the 26th in place of his father.
 A couple of months later, we all drove up to Philadelphia where the organization’s new leader, Wallace D. Muhammad, would give a seminal keynote address, “Remake the World.”

-That was before the Russian wheat deal and the effects of the Arab Oil embargo sent our commodity prices sky high, and before our manager, James, spent way more money than he should have on some used equipment he bought from a New Jersey mob-looking guy to mechanize our processes.
+Along the way we started feeling the effects of the Russian wheat deal.
+That, and the effects of the Arab Oil embargo sent our commodity prices (flour, sugar, etc.) sky high.
+Almost simultaneously our manager, James, spent way more money than he should have on some used equipment he bought from a New Jersey mob-looking guy to mechanize our processes.
 The combination of events and their effects on prices of our ingredients pushed us into an unsustainable financial position.
 Oh yeah, and the Mosque leadership changed and the new minister insisted on changing all our recipes from all whole wheat to mixed white and whole wheat and from all honey and brown sugar to a white sugar mixture.
 Said it had worked for him down in New Orleans.
+It was the perfect storm.
 Things went crazy, very crazy, and I got an offer to work as a short order cook at a joint some FOI brothers I knew ran, also in southeast, Amir’s Oasis.
 That lasted for a couple of months, but when my mother died unexpectedly, I packed my stuff and returned to Greensboro.
-The bakery is now an Islamic museum.
+The bakery in Southeast DC is now an Islamic museum.

 A number combination

 unlocks the secrets

 of the mysteries

 “is there life after death?”